kedholmmoch/Dr-Mario-JS/README.md

 ```
 When the chain of calls to `Board#applyGravity` are completed, the `Pill#freeze` method then determines
 whether the game is lost, won, or whether a new pill is needed -- but the use of the promise chain
-ensures that this determination is not made before the application of 'gravity' has finished.
+ensures that this determination is not made before the effects of 'gravity' have come to an end.

 #### Displaying pills and doses onto the canvas